-Education programmes/courses completed before the applicant has been admitted to a third-cycle programme cannot be credited if
+Programmes/courses completed before the applicant has been admitted to a third-cycle programme may not be credited if:

-- they have been included in a master's degree or an equivalent or lower degree; - if they are courses at first or second-cycle level conferring eligibility for a third-cycle programme.
+- they were included in a Master's degree or other corresponding or lower qualification; - they are courses at first-cycle or second-cycle level required for eligibility for third-cycle studies.

-First or second-cycle courses may be credited subject to approval by the faculty board.
-An approval decision must specify the number of credits credited.
-The number of credits must be adapted to take into account that the requirements made of those studying at doctoral level are more exacting than for lower academic levels.
+Credits from first- or second-cycle courses can, following approval by the faculty board, be transferred.
+If approved, the number of credits must be listed in the decision.
+The number of credits must be adjusted considering that the requirements for doctoral students are higher than for students at lower levels.